Can I Apply For Citizenship With An Expired Green Card? Key Takeaways

 What Happens If My Green Card Expires?

-However, when your Green Card expires, you will no longer be in line compliance with the Immigration and Nationality Act (INA) Section 264(e), which requires all permanent residents over 18 years of age to have proof of their permanent resident status at all times.
+However, when your Green Card expires, you will no longer be compliant with the Immigration and Nationality Act (INA) Section 264(e).
+It requires all permanent residents over 18 years of age to have proof of their permanent resident status at all times.

-Non-compliance is considered misdemeanor and can be punished with a fine of up to $100 and up to 30 days in prison.
+Non-compliance is considered a misdemeanor and can have consequences, including a fine of up to $100 and up to 30 days in prison.

 If your Green Card has expired or is about to expire, it’s best to file for a new one.
 Without a valid Green Card, it can be challenging to travel abroad, apply for a loan or apply for a job.